polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 To use the `substrate-module-new` script,

 1. Make sure you have Substrate installed, have a local runtime created using `substrate-node-new`.
-1. `cd` into the node runtime directory
+2. Go to the node runtime source directory by running `cd runtime/src`.
-1. Run `substrate-module-new` command with the following parameters,
+3. Run `substrate-module-new` command with the following parameters,

 ```
 substrate-module-new <module-name> <author>